Excuse me, America, your house is on fire: Lessons from Charlottesville on the KKK and “alt-right”

 Remnants of this Reconstruction-era white supremacist terrorist group have crawled out from under their rock to demonstrate against Charlottesville’s effort to remove its Jim Crow-era Confederate monument to General Lee.
 Historical preservationist organizations which support maintaining such Lost Cause relics have scrambled to voice their disavowals.
 One local white nationalist organizer has sputtered a feverish conspiracy theory: leftist activists must have put the Klan up to holding this July 8 event, a month prior to his own planned August 12 “alt-right” gathering at the General Lee statue, in order to tar his “legitimate conservatives” and Confederate devotees with the same ugly KKK brush.
-He doth protest too much: the image from his own promotional poster for the August 12 “Unite the Right: March on Charlottesville” event — which features Richard Spencer as its headliner — clearly connects the dots between three white supremacist movements past and present, with sly nods to Third Reich graphic design style, and “alt-right” Pepe the Frog icons wearing Confederate military uniforms, marching in formation between Confederate monuments and Confederate flags.
+He doth protest too much: the image from his own promotional poster for the August 12 “Unite the Right: March on Charlottesville” event — which features Richard Spencer as its headliner — clearly connects the dots between four white supremacist movements past and present, with sly nods to Third Reich graphic design style, a Nazi eagle grasping an Italian fasces, and “alt-right” Pepe the Frog icons wearing Confederate military uniforms, marching in formation between Confederate monuments and Confederate flags.
 Churlish trolling, to be sure.
 But chilling.
 As one Civil War historian has pointed out, white supremacists who congregate at Confederate monuments are right where they belong.

 And so the North Carolina-based Loyal White Knights of the KKK will visit Charlottesville on July 8, 2017, for a one-hour gathering around the Stonewall Jackson statue next to the Courthouse in which their 1920s Klan forebears spoke, in now-named Justice Park.
 Not to worry: the group has assured Charlottesville’s Chief of Police, Al Thomas, Jr. — the first African-American to hold this post — of their chivalrous intention to “take the high road.”
 Stay classy, KKK.
 Fortunately, the organization (to use that term loosely) has been in decline for decades, and Klan marches draw few participants today.